About French Polynesia

 Tahiti and French Polynesia pose no major health problem for most travelers, although it's a good idea to have your tetanus, hepatitis-A, and hepatitis-B vaccinations up-to-date.
 If you have a chronic condition, you should consult your doctor before visiting the islands.

-What are the mobile network operators and internet service providers in French Polynesia
+What are the mobile network operators and internet service providers in French Polynesia?

-list of networks operators in French Polynesia
+list of network operators in French Polynesia

 and also details about each of them.